 This programming sequence sets an OPTIONAL Pause Time that the # Key will program in if needed when dialing a 16-Digit Phone Number in section 3.2.3.
 Insert the chosen Pause Time (# Key) between any phone number digits that need a pause when dialing. # Key can be used multiple times when programming a 16-digit phone number.
 Note: # Key "Pause Time" will NOT function when 7-Digit Phone number programming is used, section 3.2.10.

-Factory setting is 0 (0 sec).
+Note: # Key "Pause Time" will NOT function when 7-Digit Phone number programming is used, section 3.2.10 Factory setting is 0 (0 sec).

-- 1. Press and enter your four-digit MASTER CODE [2] [2] [2] (beep). - 2.
-Enter the seconds of pause single-digit (1 to 9 seconds), then press (beep) - 3.
+- 1. Press 4 2 and enter your four-digit MASTER CODE ? ? (beep). - 2.
+Enter the seconds of pause single-digit (0 to 9 seconds), then press (beep) - 3.
 Press together to end this programming sequence (beeeeeep).